metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

 If you were to only use guards that do not require Mint Settings, you may mint in the same way described by the “Basic Minting” section above.
 Otherwise, you’ll need to provide an additional object attribute containing the Mint Settings of all guards that require them.
 Let’s have a look at what that looks like in practice using our SDKs.

+Please note that you may need to increase the number of computer units depending on the number of candy guards you've created the core candy machine with to ensure the transaction is successful.
+Our SDKs may also help with this.

 {% dialect-switcher title="Mint from a Core Candy Machine with guards" %}
 {% dialect title="JavaScript" id="js" %}

 When minting via the Umi library, you may use the `mintArgs` attribute to provide the required **Mint Settings**.

 Here’s an example using the **Third Party Signer** guard which requires an additional signer and the **Mint Limit** guard which keeps track of how many times a wallet minted from the Core Candy Machine.

+As mentioned above, you may need to increase the compute unit limit of the transaction to ensure the `mintV1` instruction is successful.
+Current units are set to `300_000` but you can adjust this number as you see fit.
+You may do this by using the `setComputeUnitLimit` helper function on the `mpl-toolbox` Umi library as illustrated in the code snippet below.

 ```ts
 import {